twinfoundation/immutable-proof/packages/immutable-proof-models/docs/reference/interfaces/IImmutableProofComponent.md

 `Promise`\<`string`\>

-The id of the new authentication proof.
+The id of the new proof.

 ***